Tag: Webster Award

 Cass Morris

 Cass Morris lives her life at the intersection of storytelling, performance, and education as a writer and editor of novels, short fiction, and immersive experiences.
 Her novels, The Aven Cycle, are Roman-flavored historical fantasy.
-She is also one-third of the team behind the four-time Hugo Award Finalist podcast Worldbuilding for Masochists.
-Cass works as Story Editor at Mythik Camps, providing writing and developmental editing for the mythology-themed summer camps’ interactive theatrical experiences, as well as other programming and media projects.
-Previously, she worked in the education department at the American Shakespeare Center in Staunton, VA.
+She is also one-third of the team behind the five-time Hugo Award Finalist podcast Worldbuilding for Masochists.
+Cass works as Story Editor at Mythik Camps, providing writing and developmental editing for the mythology-themed summer camps’ interactive theatrical experiences, as well as other programming and media projects, including writing and performing the family-friendly Myths and Muses podcast.
+Previously, she worked in the education department at the American Shakespeare Center in Staunton, VA and has taught English at Reynolds Community College.
 She holds a Master of Letters in Shakespeare studies from Mary Baldwin University and a BA in English and History from the College of William and Mary.
-Her novel, From Unseen Fire, won RavenCon’s Webster Award in 2020.
 Find her online at linktr.ee/cassrmorris.

 Theme by Anders NorenUp ↑